In this section

 - High-calorie formula or breast milk - Special nutritional supplements may be added to formula or pumped breast milk that increase the number of calories in each ounce, thereby allowing your baby to drink less and still consume enough calories to grow.

 - Supplemental tube feedings - Feedings given through a small, flexible tube that passes through the nose, down the esophagus, and into the stomach, that can either supplement or take the place of bottle-feedings.
 Infants who can drink part of their bottle, but not all, may be fed the remainder through the feeding tube.
 Infants who are too tired to bottle-feed at all may receive their formula or breast milk through the feeding tube alone.
+Learn more about our Enteral Feeding Program.

 Caring for your child at home following a HLHS surgery